 Portugal’s southern coast is a favourite destination for those seeking some of the best beaches in Southern Europe.
-Yet the Algarve has plenty more to offer, including fascinating and authentic places to stay like the historic Pousada Palacio Estoi hotel, writes Andrew Forbes.
+Yet the Algarve has plenty more to offer, including fascinating and authentic places to stay like the historic Pousada Palacio Estoi hotel (one of our favourite luxury hotels in the Algarve), writes Andrew Forbes.

 Found 10 kilometres from the regional capital of Faro, and an easy transfer from its international airport, one finds the Pousada Palacio Estoi, a member of Small Luxury Hotels of the World.